jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 What is regression testing?

 - Regression testing is testing for the purposes of ensuring that updates to the code do not create errors or bugs.
 If automated tests defining the expected behaviour of code are defined, then as code is updated, tests can be run to confirm that no errors have been introduced.

+##### Addition
+- Regression tests check for bugs that occur in formerly working code after changes are made somewhere in the codebase. [quiz 2 q1]
+- The use of tests to identify bugs means that code doesn't have to be verified manually to ensure everything works after making changes. [quiz 2 q1]

 ---